TomasConari/3rd-module-project/README.md

 # ECommerce Web App
-Basic E-commerce made with ReactJS
+Basic ECommerce made with ReactJS

 Although the project has been delivered, there are plans to improve it.